Smartphones Are Great, But Have You Ever Held A Pink Motorola RAZR?

 Advertisement

 Thrillingly — devastatingly — not every wireless carrier was compatible with every new phone.
-You might be dying for an LG enV, but you’d have to settle for a RAZR because at the moment, enV only worked with Verizon and you were an AT&T family.
-(If only you’d known that the earliest iPhone would be AT&T-exclusive at first, it would have taken the sting out of that particular disappointment.)
+You might be dying for an LG enV, but you’d have to settle for a RAZR because at the moment, enV only worked with certain networks.

 Advertisement